Guide to Reporting

 For the subject attendance, students are only counted as present when they are physically in class.
 Students are counted as absent when they are out of class for any reason, even if it is justified or school-based.
 This allows us to have a clearer picture of how often students are in class, and support them to balance their commitments as needed.

-• Junior students will receive reports approximately every 10 weeks.
+Year 9 – 10 students will receive Progress Reports approximately every 10 weeks.

 Questions?